Hppkk/ElaineEngine/README.md

    ```
    git pull
+   git submodule init
    git submodule update --recursive
    ```

 2. Install Visual Studio 2022 or Visual Studio 2019.
 Then you can run the solution in path: `ElaineEditor/Project/Windows/ElaineEditor.sln`.Now you can start creating your own.

+3. Choose one config between EditorDebug or EditorRelease  to debug your Editor.

 # Features